The New Data Stack for Flood Peril

 4. Perimeter Ground Elevation

-We introduced this new element of the data stack last year and we are still surprised looking at the detail that this dataset conveys.
-The concept of Perimeter Ground Elevation (PGE) is that most buildings don’t have a single consistent ground elevation; they are built on uneven ground and one portion of a building may be a few feet or dozens of feet higher or lower than another point on the building.
-Analyzing the specific points that are highest or lowest, or that are greater or less than a specific threshold identifies the level of exposure within or across the building.
+Most buildings don’t have a single consistent ground elevation; they are built on uneven ground and one portion of a building may be a few feet or dozens of feet higher or lower than another point on the building.
+Analyze every vertex of a building with Perimeter Ground Elevation (PGE) to understand the level of exposure within or across the building.

 5. First Floor Elevation

-Eventually you are likely to want to answer the question “if the building has a high level of peril, what is the specific peril for the first floor?”
-If so, you’re ready for the next dataset in the stack.
-A First Floor Elevation calculation analyzes the building and determines how high the first floor is above the ground level.
+If the building has a high level of peril, what is the specific peril for the first floor?
+First Floor Elevation calculations determine how high the first floor is above the ground level.
 Does the commercial building’s first floor sit right on the foundation?
 Is the residential building an urban brownstone with a 10 step (8 foot) walkup, or a colonial with 4 steps up to the first floor (2.8 feet above ground level)?
 Our First Floor Elevation calculation provides this detail.

 6. Flood Modeling